farm-ng/amiga-dev-kit/website/docs/concepts/filter_service/README.md

 For the Filter service to function correctly, these services must be operational and communicating relevant sensor data.
+Since the Filter relies on GPS data, the Amiga must have a GPS connected to an RTK base station.

 ## Convergence Requirements